-Since then, the ECtHR has dealt with a series of other cases presenting similar issues.
+Since then, the ECHR has dealt with a series of other cases presenting similar issues.
 In its decision in one of these cases, Haas v.
 Switzerland, it recognised the right of a person to decide how and when he or she wishes to die as constituting an aspect of Article 8 ECHR and thus falling within the application of the European Convention on Human Rights as a basic right.

 In the public debate on these issues, there has long been a divide between the opinion of a large section of the public and the stance of policymakers.
-For many years, surveys have shown that a clear majority of Canadians is in favour of making assisted dying possible.
+For many years, surveys have shown that in many countries, also in Australia, a clear majority of the public is in favour of making assisted dying possible.